Bhavana-1598/SupportIQ/README.md

 # SupportIQ
-# AI-Based Speech Analysis System
+# AI-Based Conversation Quality Analysis System

 ## 📌 Project Description

-This project is an AI-powered system designed to analyze employee speech recordings and evaluate performance automatically.
-The system converts speech into text, processes the text using Natural Language Processing, and generates quality scores.
-It also provides dashboards for both administrators and employees to monitor performance.
+This project is an AI-powered system designed to analyze conversations and evaluate their quality using advanced Natural Language Processing techniques.
+The system processes text data, generates summaries, and calculates performance scores using Large Language Models and a Retrieval-Augmented Generation pipeline.
+The platform also provides dashboards for administrators and employees to monitor performance and insights.

 ---

 ## ✨ Features

+### 1. Speech-to-Text Transcription

+The system can convert speech recordings into text for further processing and analysis.
+This feature helps in handling spoken conversations when needed.

+### 2. NLP Processing

+The processed text is analyzed using Natural Language Processing techniques such as:

+* Text Summarization
+* Large Language Model (LLM) Scoring

+### 3. RAG Pipeline

+The system uses a Retrieval-Augmented Generation (RAG) pipeline to retrieve relevant information and generate meaningful insights from the processed data.

+### 4. Quality Score Dashboard

+An interactive dashboard displays conversation quality scores and performance insights in a clear and visual format.

-### 1. Login System for Admin and Employee
+### 5. Login System for Admin & Employee

 The application provides secure login access for two types of users:

 * **Admin**
 * **Employee**

-### 2. Admin Performance Dashboard
+### 6. Admin Performance Dashboard

-Admins have access to a dedicated dashboard where they can monitor and analyze the performance of all employees, including quality scores and performance metrics.
+Administrators can access a dedicated dashboard to monitor and analyze employee performance, including quality scores and related metrics.

-### 3. Speech-to-Text Transcription

-The system converts spoken audio into text using speech recognition technology.
-This allows the system to analyze conversations and extract useful information.

-### 4. NLP Processing

-The transcribed text is processed using Natural Language Processing techniques such as:

-* Text summarization
-* Large Language Model (LLM) scoring
-  This helps evaluate the quality and effectiveness of the conversation.

-### 5. RAG Pipeline

-Retrieval-Augmented Generation (RAG) is used to retrieve relevant information and generate meaningful responses or evaluations based on the processed text.

-### 6. Quality Score Dashboard

-The system generates performance scores based on conversation quality and displays them in an interactive dashboard for easy monitoring.

 ---